equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 	these files and load the content.
 The files should be pure numbers - without any header.

-	**Observe that the GEN_DATA RESULT_FILE setting must have a %d format specifier, that will be replaced with the report step..**
+	**Observe that the GEN_DATA RESULT_FILE setting must have a %d format specifier, that will be replaced with the report step.**

 .. _custom_kw: